LuminousLynx/search-query/README.md

 - search field: search field to which the query should be applied (available options: TODO: GIVE EXAMPLES AND LINK TO DOCS)

 **TODO : implement a user-friendly version of OrQuery / AndQuery, which accepts lists of strings/queries and search_fields as strings**

+To read more about the query analyzer and how to use it, go to its [documentation](query_analyzer/analyzer_README.md)

 To load a JSON query file, run the parser: